gravitational/teleport/rfd/0157-aws-eks-discover.md

 inside AWS CloudShell.
 Such a script might lessen the friction by preparing Helm access to the cluster, so users don't need to do it themselves.
 It could also be used for enrolling more than one cluster at a time.

-In this RFD, we propose the usage of the `system:masters` group for the initial token that allows us to install the Helm chart onto the EKS cluster.
-This is a reliable way to enroll a cluster, since we know this group is present on AWS EKS clusters and gives us enough permission to perform the required actions.
-However, it might not be the best option from a security standpoint.
-Some users might want to limit the scope of that initial token by providing Teleport with a preconfigured cluster role.
-As a possible improvement, we can offer users a way to configure what user/group claims Teleport will use for the initial token.
+In this RFD, we propose the usage of the cluster admin policy that allows us to install the Helm chart onto the EKS cluster.
+This is a reliable way to enroll a cluster, since we know cluster admin policy gives us enough permission to perform the required actions.
+However, some users might want to limit Teleport's scope of access to the EKS cluster even during the cluster enrolment.
+As a possible improvement, we can offer users a way to configure what user/groups Teleport's access entry should have (for example, it could be done through the tags of the EKS cluster).

-At the moment, the association of an OIDC provider with an EKS cluster allows for the best automation regarding cluster enrollment.
-This approach completely sidesteps the IAM method of EKS authentication, which currently lacks the flexibility we would require.
-Currently, IAM authentication in EKS is controlled by the `aws-auth` config map, which needs to be manually edited to allow IAM roles to have access to the cluster, and there's no API for that.
-Amazon is working on implementing an API for controlling `aws-auth`, but it's still work in progress (https://github.com/aws/containers-roadmap/issues/185).
-Once the aforementioned API is implemented, we might review the access pattern for the AWS EKS integration and compare the OIDC provider solution with the new API.

 ## Alternative